Cancer Genetics

 • Pancreatic cancer

-• Ashkenazim Jewish heritage with a history of breast, ovarian or pancreas cancer
+• Ashkenazi Jewish heritage with a history of breast, ovarian or pancreas cancer

-• Personal history of uterine and colon cancer at any age
+• Personal history of colon cancer at any age

 • More than 10 colon polyps

-• More than two melanomas, especially if 1st diagnosis before 50
+• More than two melanomas, especially if first diagnosis before 50

 • More than one cancer diagnosis in one person